lucat1/swe-infra/README.md

 Setup GitLab, Jenkins, SonarQube, Mattermost and Taiga.

-You need root access to a server via SSH.
+You need root access to a server with Debian via SSH.

 Clone this repository and create a `hosts` file (you can find an example on `hosts.example`, not all variables can be set immediately) and execute the Ansible playbook: `ansible-playbook install.yaml`.